Nanotechnology Research

 Program Requirements

-To graduate with a Bachelor of Science in Chemistry, students must complete 120 credit hours.
-These credit hours split among:
+To graduate with a Bachelor of Science in Elementary Education, students must complete 122 credit hours.
+These credit hours are split among:

 General Education Requirements (GERs)